If you’re a qualifying multinational enterprise (MNE) group, tell HMRC that you need to send a report, and find out how to send it.

 - you have a consolidated group revenue of at least €750 million

-If you already have an HMRC Customer Relationship Manager (CRM), they should be your first point of contact for any questions about:
+If you have an HMRC Customer Compliance Manager, they should be your first point of contact for any questions about:

 - HMRC’s rules for completing the XML schema

-If you don’t have a CRM, you can email firstname.lastname@example.org.
+If you do not have a Customer Compliance Manager, you can email firstname.lastname@example.org.